hexatomic/hexatomic.github.io/src/architecture/extensibility/nlp-survey.md

       - Can be addressed as follows: n/a <or add brief description of how to address the API>
 2. [?]
 Uses Maven (`pom.xml` exists) <!-- Couldn't find pom.xml but https://mvnrepository.com/artifact/com.aliasi/lingpipe/4.0.1-->
 3. [X] Is available as OSGi bundle (has `MANIFEST.MF`)
-4. [?]
-Is available from a p2 repository: ?
+4. [X] Is available from a p2 repository: <https://mvnrepository.com/artifact/com.aliasi/lingpipe>

 #### Feature matrix